theuserge/TheUserge.github.io/deployment.md

 ### 6. DOWN_PATH

-You can rename the directory of your downloads folder. by default all your file will be downloaded in "downloads" folder.
+You can rename the directory of your downloads folder. by default all your files will be downloaded in "downloads" folder.

 ### 7. PREFERRED_LANGUAGE

-Select your Preferred languge.
+Select your Preferred language.
 For example: If English value will be
 ```bash
 en
 ```

 ### 8. CURRENCY_API

 This var is used for Currency converter & Exchange Rate in Plugin.
-If you dont want this you can leave this var value blank.
+If you don't want this you can leave this var value blank.

 * Go to [**free.currencyconverterapi.com**](https://free.currencyconverterapi.com).